Chapter 13 : A Bouquet of Break

 Angelina snorted.
 “We all deal with breakups different ways,” she said.
 “You can be friends with Dodger because you didn’t have deep feelings for him.”

 “And as for the cleaning,” Alicia cut in.
 “Jane, that doesn’t mean you’re fine.
-That means you’re so far
+That means you’re so far from fine.”

 “Look,” I said a little aggressively, “I’m okay.
 I’m here.
 I’m painting my nails.
 I’m listening to Katie talk about wedding stuff.
 I’m fine.”
 I stood up.
 “I have to use the loo quick—I’ll be right back.”